bark-ruffalo/website-trulyadog.com/README.md

 - Edit the app config

   You can tweak the app config in `packages/nextjs/scaffold.config.ts`.
   In the app config, you can set `targetNetwork` where your contract deployed.
+Current config has been set to `baseSepolia`.
   Customize the app config to add or update your app config settings and global variables.

 ## Documentation